How we fit together

 No vendor pressure

-CodeScene is the most respected name in this space and rightly so — they wrote the playbook.
-If you have an enterprise budget and need the depth, hire them.
-If you’re a leaner team that wants the same core insight plus AI-agent integration plus runtime signal, try Faultlines.
-Many teams end up using both: CodeScene for the executive view, Faultlines as the day-to-day tool plugged into Cursor / Claude Code.
+CodeScene is the most respected name in this space and rightly so — they wrote the playbook, and they’re no longer enterprise-only: plans start around €18 per author and open-source projects get a free tier.
+If you want their depth — multi-year trends, 30+ languages, Java/.NET — use them.
+If you want feature-level abstraction, runtime signal and AI-agent context at a flat per-org price, try Dynvo.
+Many teams end up using both: CodeScene for the executive view, Dynvo as the day-to-day tool plugged into Cursor / Claude Code.
 Pick whichever shape fits.

 Also comparing